Dcollectors/JLeaks/README.md

 ## Evaluation of ChatGPT

 ### Prompt for commits classification ###
 We randomly select 100 commits and relabel them to determine their relevance to resources, creating the test set.
-The prompt is mainly composed of various elements, including a task description, resource explanation, typical scenario illustration, sample code fragments, and the expected output.
+The prompt, which meets the Prompt Engineering Guide [8], composes various elements, including a task description, resource explanation, typical scenario illustration, sample code fragments, and the expected output.
 The prompt is as follows:
 ```
 You are an experienced Java developer.
 I will show you a code fragment, and you need to check whether the code is related to file, socket, database or thread operations.
 Your output should be a json which contains 1 field: result.
 The value of result can be 1 or 0.
 1 means you are very certain that the code is related to to file, socket or thread operations, 0 means you are very certain that the code is NOT related to file, socket or thread operations.
 I will give 10 examples related to resource as follows: